 You can open an IRA with a robo advisor such as Betterment or Wealthfront (Full comparison here).
 Both services are our recommended “go-tos” for safely investing for your future.
 Fees at both services are low, and you can get started with only a $500 minimum (Wealthfront) or even $0 (Betterment).
 Here's a quick comparison between the two:

 |Minimum to Open Account||$0||$500|

 2. Invest in an S&P 500 Index Fund

 Going back to 1950, the S&P 500 index has provided an average annual rate of return on the order of 11%, including dividends.
 If you invest your refund — say, $3,000 — in an index fund, such as the Vanguard 500 Index Fund ETF Shares (VOO), an 11% annual return could turn your small investment into $24,187 in 20 years, just with that $3,000.
 That's an eightfold increase in your investment.

 This doesn't mean you'll earn a guaranteed rate of return of 11% on your investment each and every year the way you would on a certificate of deposit (CD) or a Treasury bond.
 But you can fully expect to see that as an average effective rate over a period of decades.

-Though we normally think of investing as putting money into traditional investments such as stocks, mutual funds or real estate, often the best investments are the ones you make in yourself.
+Although we normally think of investing as putting money into traditional investments such as stocks, mutual funds, or real estate, often the best investments are the ones you make in yourself (corny, but true).
 If you have been wanting to take a course or program to expand your knowledge base or even obtain a much-needed certificate or credential, your tax refund can provide you with the cash to do it.